 The Compensation Committee has adopted minimum ownership requirements for Company stock for the CEO, as well as for the other members of the Board of Directors.
 The ownership target for the CEO has been established as three times his annual base compensation.
-The other members of our Board of Directors have an ownership target of five times their annual board cash retainer in Company securities.
-Both our CEO and all other members of our Board of Directors are compliant with our stock ownership guidelines.
+The other members of our Board of Directors have an ownership target of five times their \$70,500 annual board cash retainer in Company securities.
+As of June 30, 2017, our CEO and all other members of our Board of Directors were in compliance with our stock ownership guidelines.
 Our CEO is expected to utilize grants under equity compensation plans to maintain the levels of ownership required by the policy.
 The policy also incorporates an equity retention requirement by requiring him to retain 50% of the net shares resulting from the vesting or exercise of certain awards to obtain the required ownership under the policy.